nafisatahasin/PRS-app/README.md

 # PRS-app
-Product Recommendation System
+Nykaa Product Recommendation System
-1. Project Objective
-Goal: Develop a product recommendation system to suggest top products based on user preferences using the Nykaa product reviews dataset.
+This project aims to develop a robust and effective product recommendation system for Nykaa, an online beauty and wellness retailer.
+The primary goal is to assist users in finding suitable products based on their preferences and to provide insightful analysis of the product data.

-2. Data Preparation
-Load the Data: Import the dataset into a Pandas DataFrame.
+Aim of the Project
+The main objectives of this project are:

+Recommendation System: Provide personalized product recommendations to users based on their input preferences.
+Exploratory Data Analysis (EDA): Offer insightful visualizations and statistical summaries to understand the dataset better.
+User-Friendly Interface: Develop an easy-to-use interface for users to interact with the recommendation system and explore the data.
+What We Did
+Data Loading: Loaded the dataset Nykaa_Product_Review.csv using Pandas.
+Data Cleaning: Converted necessary columns to numeric types and handled errors to ensure data integrity.
-Inspect the Data: Check the first few rows, data types, and summary statistics to understand the data structure.
+Dataset Overview: Displayed the first few rows and a statistical summary of the dataset to give an overview of the data.

-3. Data Cleaning
-Drop Irrelevant Columns: Remove columns that are not necessary for the analysis.
-Handle Missing Values: Impute or drop rows with missing values in essential columns.
-Convert Data Types: Ensure Price, Review Count, and Rating are numeric.

-4. Exploratory Data Analysis (EDA):Performing EDA to get a visual representation of the dataset.
+Exploratory Data Analysis (EDA):

-5. Model Training and Evaluation
-Split the data into training and testing sets Train the model using Linear Regression,Logistic Regression and SVM.
-Evaluate Model: Assess the model's performance using metrics like accuracy, precision, recall, and F1 score.
-COMPARISON WITH OTHER MODELS: Justification: SVM was chosen over linear and logistic regression due to: Non-linear Relationships: SVM can capture non-linear relationships between features better.
-Margin Maximization: SVM focuses on maximizing the margin between classes, which enhances generalization.
-Kernel Trick: Allows for complex decision boundaries using different kernels, providing flexibility.

-6. Decision Boundary Visualization:For a simplified 2D plot, consider only two features(between prices and rating,recommended and not recommended).

-7. Product Recommendation
-User Input: Allow the user to input a product brand.
+Distribution of Product Prices: Created a histogram to show the distribution of product prices.
+Product Category Distribution: Generated a bar chart to display the count of products in each category.
+Distribution of Product Ratings: Created a histogram to show the distribution of product ratings.
+Price vs Rating Scatter Plot: Developed a scatter plot to visualize the relationship between product prices and ratings.
-Recommend Products: Filter and sort the products by the given brand and recommend the top 10 based on predicted scores.
+Most Reviewed Products: Identified and displayed the top 10 most reviewed products.
-Summary:The SVM-based product recommendation system efficiently identifies top products based on user preferences, leveraging SVM's strengths in handling non-linear relationships and maximizing class separation margins.
+User Input Collection: Created a sidebar form to collect user preferences for product brand, category, and maximum price.
+Product Recommendations: Filtered the dataset based on user inputs and displayed the recommended products.
+Visualization with Plotly: Used Plotly for interactive and visually appealing charts.
+User Interface: Built the entire application using Streamlit to provide a user-friendly web interface.
+Running the App: Provided instructions for running the app locally and on Hugging Face Spaces for broader accessibility.